openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 4. distribute the CA's certificate to every machine
 5. configure the machines certificate store or configure the software

 For items one and two, the process can be a bit mystical.
-There are a multitude of options involved in managing a CA. To perform number three, you will need to go through the processing of creating certificate signing requests (CSRs, see [parts three](./part-03.certificates.md) for
+There is a multitude of options involved in managing a CA. To perform number three, you will need to go through the processing of creating certificate signing requests (CSRs, see [parts three](./part-03.certificates.md) for